 After the deal, a betting round commences.
 Following that betting round, all players get the opportunity to discard as many cards from their hand as they wish, with the dealer replacing those discards with new cards.

-Rules Omaha Poker
+Rules of Omaha Poker

 Omaha Poker plays similarly to Texas Hold’em, but with a few fundamental differences.
 Each player in a game of Omaha is dealt four hole cards instead of two.

 Like Texas Hold’em, the dealer puts five community cards on the table, across three betting rounds known as the flop, turn, and river.
 In Omaha, however, players must use exactly two hole cards in combination with three community cards to make the best hand.
 As expected, the best hand wins.

-Other Types of Poker
+Other Poker Variations

 - Crazy Pineapple